PureStorage-OpenConnect/px-gitops/ci-cd-workflow/README.md

 ./applicationDeployment.sh
 ```

-This script  ask to enter new **namespace** name for application deployment.
+This script ask's to enter new **namespace** name for application deployment.

 **For example**